'The One' makes its return to Enid

 Members of the community were at the site of where the festivities, south of Stride Bank Center on Park, where they eagerly awaited the arrival of the tree.

 Kaitlyn Hamand and her family saw the tree last year, and she said she wanted to bring her young son to see the tree come into town this year.
-She said her and her family love Christmas, and it was "really cool to see the biggest Christmas tree in the world" last year.
+She said her family loves Christmas, and it was “really cool to see the biggest Christmas tree in the world” last year.

 “Our son, he saw it last year, but he wasn’t old enough to remember so we wanted to bring him out here and he wanted to see it,” Hamand said.
 “It’s very exciting to see it come in.”